xmihol00/MPI_projects/audio_processing/README.md

 ├── src/                    - source files of the framework ├── Makefile                - file for building the framework with GNU Make ├── README.md               - this file
+├── report.pdf              - PDF documentation of the project
 ├── run_simulations.sh      - script for running the simulation of real time audio processing └── test_recording.wav      - test audio recording used for simulation and testing
 ```